 If you don’t want to contribute to the clichĆ© that gaijin (foreigners) are impolite, dirty and a nuisance, here are a few community rules to observe in Japan.

-You don’t get water everywhere with your umbrella: at the entrance to interior sites, there’s often either a place to leave your umbrellas, or a device to dry your umbrellas, or plastic bags (you put your umbrella in the machine and take it out already wrapped in its plastic bag).
+• You don’t let our umbrella drip inside: at the entrance to interior sites, there’s often either a place to leave your umbrellas, or a device to dry your umbrellas, or plastic bags (you put your umbrella in the machine and take it out already wrapped in its plastic bag).
 If you don’t want to consume a lot of single-use plastic bags, I’d advise you to collect the first one you use and keep it in a pocket of your backpack.
-Or if you have a folding umbrella, take the top with you and use it then to avoid the plastic bag.
+Or if you have a folding umbrella, take the cover with you and use it then to avoid the plastic bag.

 Purchases